danielbodnar/awesome-stars/README.md

 ## automation

+- [0x4D31/burpa](https://github.com/0x4D31/burpa) - Burp-Automator: A Burp Suite Automation Tool with Slack Integration.
+It can be used with Jenkins and Selenium to automate Dynamic Application Security Testing (DAST).
 - [Red5d/docker-autocompose](https://github.com/Red5d/docker-autocompose) - Generate a docker-compose yaml definition from a running container
 - [kigster/bashmatic](https://github.com/kigster/bashmatic) - Optimized for humans, 500+ BASH functions for all walks of life. Über Toölkit for über geeks and UNIX command line power users.
 - [hadiindrawan/automation-api-generator](https://github.com/hadiindrawan/automation-api-generator) - This project has created to relieve work load as SDET or Automation Test Engineer.
 In moderation, automation API code able to write with only run the script and generate from Postman collection.
 You j